Human AI photo by icons8 team on unsplash

 The Future of the Metaverse

-And let’s talk for a minute about how this all bleeds into the blockchain, shall we?
-From crypto-backed metaverse projects like Roblox and Mana, the future is happening on the blockchain right before our – eyes?
-With the continued proliferation of NFTs, non-fungible tokens — created as digital assets with programmed scarcity – these are an ideal tool to represent ownership of virtual assets that can be used in a metaverse environment.
-Popular NFTs like the Bored Ape Yacht Club and CryptoPunks could even easily be modified into 3D avatars that a user can bring into a metaverse world.
-These virtual assets could also be traded, customized, and even monetized as the metaverse evolves.
+Let’s talk for a minute about how this all bleeds into blockchain.
+From crypto-backed metaverse projects like Roblox and Mana, the future is happening on the blockchain right before our eyes.
+With the proliferation of NFTs, non-fungible tokens created as digital assets with programmed scarcity are an ideal tool to represent ownership of virtual assets that can be used in a metaverse environment.

 *To be fair, these are some of “My” favorites.
 But these are a great addition to any collection!